What is a fungal nail infection?

 Treatment of fungal nail infection is possible, but it can take 12 months to completely remove the infection from a toenail.
 If the infection is minor (involving only the upper half or sides of one or two nails) then a non-prescription treatment is available to buy from Pharmacy2U called Curanail.

 For more serious infections, antifungal tablets can be prescribed by a doctor.
 This is more effective than nail lacquers, as the antifungal medicine is carried in the blood and does not have to penetrate the nail to be effective.
 The Pharmacy2U Online Doctor can prescribe terbinafine if it suitable for you.
 As with all antifungal treatments, it may take six to nine months for the infection to be completely eradicated and early cessation of treatment could result in the infection returning.

 Like all medicines, terbinafine can have some side effects – one of the rare side effects is liver toxicity.
 Whilst this is rare, it is important that when you’re taking terbinafine, we monitor your liver.
 When the doctor prescribes terbinafine, you will also be sent a blood test that checks your liver is functioning correctly.
 The blood test can be conducted from the convenience of your own home and is performed by collecting finger prick blood into a small vial.
 This will need to be done each time we send you a new supply of medicine.

 In very severe cases, the infected nail could be removed surgically and laser treatments are also available.
 However, Pharmacy2U does not offer surgical or laser treatments.

-If you think you may have an infected nail and need prescription treatments, act now and start a convenient and confidential consultation with the UK registered GPs.
+If you think you may have an infected nail and need prescription treatments, act now and start a convenient and confidential consultation with the registered GPs.